 It is no longer acceptable to avoid being compliant with the excuse that it does not add value to what your business does.

-Being compliant with the rules and regulations set by your industry is only the bare minimum an organization can do.
+Being compliant with the rules and regulations set by your industry is the bare minimum cybersecurity practices an organization can complete.

 A long-term solution to minimizing the costs associated with making sure your organization is compliant is a practice many organizations are starting to implement.